mitric-lab/programming_theochem/src/psets/pset_01.md

 &nbsp;

-The total electronic energy of the molecule is simply the sum of energies of all occupied (spatial) MOs multiplied by 2, assuming the
+The total electronic energy of the molecule is simply the sum of the energies of all occupied (spatial) MOs multiplied by 2, assuming the
 $\epsilon$'s are in ascending order, i.e.
 $$
 E^{\mathrm{elec}} = 2 \sum_{i=1}^{N_\mathrm{occ}} \epsilon_i